batnoter/batnoter/backend/README.md

 gitnoter-backend
 ```

-This will start the server on the specified port
+This will start the server on the specified port.